About the Journal

 Open Access Policy

-This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
+Journal of Folklore and Popular Culture / Literatura Ludowa is an Open Access journal published under the Creative Commons license (CC BY-ND) which means that all content is freely available without charge to users: private people and institutions.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.